ikeshegs/way-farer-app/README.md

 - Users can sign up.
 - Users can sign in.
 - Admin can create trips.
+- Users can view all available trips.
-- Admin can create a new bus.
+- Users can create a new booking.
-- Admin can view all buses.
+- Users can view all their bookings.
-- Admin can view all users.
+- Users can delete their booking.
-- Admin and Users can view all trips
+- Admin can cancel a trip.

 ### Prerequisites
 1. Internet connection